Amisha0Singh0DS0GD/Project1-Amisha_Singh/README.md

 - dataset – Sample dataset that contains data obtained after video processing.

 Charts and graphs are included in the blog.
+(All the codes were written on google colab downloaded as python notebook)